nguyenngoclongdev/speed-measure-extended-webpack-plugin/README.md

 We will find solutions to these issues before removing the _(experimental)_ flag on this option.

+## What Happens under the Hood?

+Loader times are simple to measure, we can directly consume the callback and measure the before and after time.
+For Plugins, it's a bit tricky.
+We have to wrap each Plugin into a Proxy Plugin which has the functions to get the before and after times.
+Which is why, we `wrap` the configuration.

+A problem that the users faced in the original `speed-measure-webpack-plugin`, is that plugins such as `MiniCSSExtractPlugin` throw an exception when they are invoked not by the original class, but a proxy - this results in build failure.
+(Issues like <a href="https://github.com/stephencookdev/speed-measure-webpack-plugin/issues/172" target="_blank">these</a> for example)

+To resolve this, we would have to exclude these plugins from being wrapped.
+And since the support for the original package has seemingly ended since the last 2 years, it inspired me to make this new package with the feature to exlude such Plugins.

+If you're still curious on getting the timings of all the plugins, you can choose to not pass the array and let the build fail to get the complete timings.

 ## FAQ

 ### What does general output time mean?